mkirschenbaum/ENGL-668K-Data-Stories/ed_summers.md

-*Ed Summers' response to the submitted data stories...*
+*Below is Ed Summers' response to the submitted data stories...*

 I really enjoyed reading the data stories that everyone was able to put together.
-One phrase that will stick with me for a while is Jen's "hashtag salad" as a term for tweets that are mostly made up of a coordination of hashtags.
+One phrase that will stick with me for a while is Jen's *hashtag salad* as a term (or neologism really) for tweets that are mostly made up of a coordination of hashtags.
+I'm going to use it from now on!

 I was surprised to find that the stories that established a strong personal voice were particulary effective in drawing out a narrative in the data.
 Perhaps I shouldn've have been, but I was :) I guess it makes sense that a narrative about data would need to have a narrator, and that the narrator needs a voice.
 So it stands to reason that attention to this voice is important for communicating the perspective that the data story is taking.
 I think this is one reason (among many) that humanists are needed in the STEM dominated field of data science.
 Voice and perspective matter.